 And, yet, it would be wrong to take the distinctions too far.
 Both disciplines can be approached along four axes: at the outset is a brief.
 (Not just ‘clients’: they may approach the designer with a project, but this must translated into a coherent description of requirements and design parameters.
 The more experienced the designer, the more she may be expected to contribute to the brief.)
 Second, is the understanding of the functional aspects of the job, as they arise from a consideration of all those who have a stake in the design.
 This is user-centred design at its most fundamental: ‘does it work for its intended users, for what it was supposed to do?’
 Thirdly, both typeface designers and typographers develop identities: there is a potentially infinite combination of design decisions that deliver a strictly functional product, but which capture the broader semantics?
 Does the typeface (or the document) acknowledge its genre, and does it reflect its time and place?
 Does it capture the values inherent in the client’s identity, and explore the potential of stylistic and cultural associations?
 It is this third dimension that gives a design project relevance and value: the ability of the designer to amplify meaning beyond the functional specifications of the brief, into something wider that engages with peers, and the wider community.

 The last axis is the designer herself: the form-giver not just as a social observer, but a social commentator.
 Moving beyond functionality and usability, the designer employs association, style, identity, differentiation, and beauty to reflect a cultural moment back to its members, and express new ways of looking at ourselves.
-The most successful designers, in this respect, are the ones who gradually (or, sometimes, abruptly) push the envelope of what we consider acceptable, and reveal to us the patterns of our behaviour.
+The most successful designers are the ones who gradually (or, sometimes, abruptly) push the envelope of what we consider acceptable, and reveal to us the patterns of our behaviour.